Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 <number.number>" if it is a second level or lower level section.
 Acceptable?

-TODO: Second and third level bullet symbols in bullet lists of A appear as rectangular black-lined boxes with white interior in PDF output.
-In M, second level bullets appear as dashes, and third level as asterisks.
-It would be nice to improve this in A.  Example: See second bullet list in Section 3.
-For third level bullet, see second bullet list in Section 6.8.

 TODO: Tables look a bit different between A and M.  I like the visual style of M a bit better, but do not know how to improve A's PDF output here.